WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git9.png" /></div>

-- When we intially create a project or website in Visual Studio we must use GitBash to <mark>initialize</mark> the local repository.
+- When we initially create a project or website in Visual Studio we must use GitBash to <mark>initialize</mark> the local repository.

-- We intialize the local project or webste repository by executing the following command at the root of the local repository in GitBash: <mark>git init</mark>.
+- We intialize the local project or website repository by executing the following command at the root of the local repository in GitBash: <mark>git init</mark>.

 - Next we must add a <mark>.gitignore</mark> file to the root of our local repository.